The Drainage Divide

 Exam Strategy Note

 For Prelims (GS1): Know the origin, mouth, length, and major tributaries of all key rivers.
 Be clear on east vs west flowing rivers and why peninsular westward rivers form estuaries (rift origin, steep gradient).
-Memorise dam superlatives: tallest (Tehri), longest (Hirakud), largest by capacity (Sardar Sarovar).
+Memorise dam superlatives: tallest (Tehri), longest (Hirakud), largest by reservoir capacity (Indira Sagar, 12.22 BCM) — Sardar Sarovar is the largest concrete gravity dam.
 "Sorrow of Bihar" (Kosi), "Sorrow of Bengal" (Damodar), "Dakshin Ganga" (Godavari), "Dakshina Ganga" (Kaveri).
 IWT — which rivers belong to India vs Pakistan; its 2025 suspension.
 Drainage patterns — definitions and Indian examples are a frequent match-the-following format.

 For Mains: River disputes (Cauvery, SYL, Ken-Betwa, Mahadayi) connect physical geography to governance (tribunals, federalism) and water security.
 The Ken-Betwa project's biodiversity controversy (Panna Tiger Reserve) is excellent cross-linking material.
 Essay topic: "Water disputes — a challenge to cooperative federalism in India."
 GS3 angle: dam-related displacement/ecology, Narmada Bachao Andolan as development vs environment case study.
 GS3 Disaster Management: flood management in the Brahmaputra basin; Kosi floods; role of dams in flood control.